Selling internationally? Avoid unnecessary currency conversions, pay suppliers, and transfer currency balances with this new service

 How do I sign up for a World Account?

-If you are an existing World First customer, and have received an invite to switch over to the World Account, you just need to provide the following information:
+When you upgrade to a World Account, you will need to provide the following information:

 - Where you expect to receive money from (marketplaces, your bank account or another source)

 - Which marketplaces or websites you sell through, and the corresponding URLs